kubabuda/EEPROM_generator/README.md

 ### Code optimization

 - reuse repeated string constants in objlist.c names, test if does any good or compiler does that for you anyway
-- shrink to fit on AVR ATmega.
-It was working on SOES pre-v1, it probably can work on Arduino Uno with new SOES version if one will tweak buffer sizez

 # Disclaimer